zonque/AlRide/README.md

 [![Deploy To Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-That will setup everything on heroku, you'll need to provide is the application name and URL.
+That will setup everything on heroku, all you'll need to provide is the application name and URL.

 ## Customize